x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 ### Scenario two

- **Issue**: My organization has been running in a hybrid configuration for about a year now and have finally moved my last mailbox to the cloud.
+ **Issue**: My organization has been running in a hybrid configuration for about a year now and hass finally moved my last mailbox to the cloud.
 I plan to keep Active Directory Federation Services (AD FS) for user authentication of my Exchange Online mailboxes.
 (This scenario would apply to any customer that is planning on keeping directory synchronization).

  **Solution**: Since the customer is planning on keeping AD FS, they will also have to keep directory synchronization since it is a prerequisite.
 Because of that, they cannot fully remove the Exchange servers from the on-premises environment.
 However, they can decommission most of the Exchange servers, but leave a couple of servers behind for user management.
 Keep in mind that the servers that are left running can be run on virtual machines since the workload is almost completely shifted to Exchange Online.